IT-PKS/KTA-PKS-Desktop-App/README.md

 ### Module Structure

-This project uses a [two package.json structure](https://github.com/electron-userland/electron-builder/wiki/Two-package.json-Structure).
+This project uses a [two package.json structure](https://www.electron.build/tutorials/two-package-structure).
 This means, you will have two `package.json` files.

 1. `./package.json` in the root of your project
 1. `./app/package.json` inside `app` folder

 ### Which `package.json` File to Use

-**Rule of thumb** is: all modules go into `./package.json` except native modules.
-Native modules go into `./app/package.json`.

-1. If the module is native to a platform (like node-postgres) or otherwise should be included with the published package (i.e. bcrypt, openbci), it should be listed under `dependencies` in `./app/package.json`.
+1. If the module is native to a platform (like node-postgres or sqlite3) or otherwise should be included with the published package (i.e. bcrypt, openbci), it should be listed under `dependencies` in `./package.json` and `./app/package.json`.
 2. If a module is `imported` by another module, include it in `dependencies` in `./package.json`.
 See [this ESLint rule](https://github.com/benmosher/eslint-plugin-import/blob/master/docs/rules/no-extraneous-dependencies.md).
 Examples of such modules are `material-ui`, `redux-form`, and `moment`.
 3. Otherwise, modules used for building, testing and debugging should be included in `devDependencies` in `./package.json`.